1443 (31st May)

 Margaret’s husband, Edmund Tudor died of the plague

 in prison at Carmarthen Castle.
-He had been captured by the Yorkist and imprisoned.
+He had been captured by the Yorkists and imprisoned.
 Margaret became known as the Dowager Countess of Richmond.

-Margaret, who was seven months pregnant asked Jasper Tudor for protection.
+Margaret, who was seven months pregnant asked her brother-in-law Jasper Tudor for protection.
 She took up residence with Jasper at Pembroke Castle.

 1457 (28th January)